celo-org/celo-proposals/CGPs/template.md

 Pick a four digit number subsequent to the latest PR raised and name your file that with the suffic P (for pending).
 Eg. if the latest PR to the CGP folder was [0034], then your PR should be [0035P].

+### Status
+- DRAFT = Feedback collection
+- PROPOSED = The governance proposal was submitted to the network
+- EXECUTED = The governance proposal was executed on the network
+- EXPIRED = The governance proposal expired

 Describe the issue that motivates this CGP.
 It should indicate all parameters that are being changed and why doing so is important.